Page last updated: 11 February 2026

 color-picker-tutorial

-Here are the new Color Picker.
+Here are the new Foreground & Background Colors.

 To Switch them, click on the double-headed right angle arrow ... or much better, just press the X key on the keyboard.
 This is one of the best shortcuts.